Test Complete

 Respiratory Alkalosis

-Respiratory alkalosis (>7.45 pH) is due to a decreased level of the respiratory acid--carbon dioxide--in the blood, with an associated increase in bicarbonate.
+Respiratory alkalosis (>7.45 pH) is caused by a decreased level of the respiratory acid carbon dioxide in the blood, with an associated increase in bicarbonate.

 It can be either